 Intersectionality is a lens through which you can see where power comes and collides, where it interlocks and intersects.
 It’s not simply that there’s a race problem here, a gender problem here, and a class or LBGTQ problem there.
 Many times that framework erases what happens to people who are subject to all of these things.”

-Now more than ever, it’s important to look boldly at the reality of race and gender bias, and to understand how the two can combine to create harm.
-Kimberlé Crenshaw uses the term “intersectionality” to describe this phenomenon - as she says, if you’re standing in the path of multiple forms of exclusion, you’re likely to get hit by both.
-In this moving talk, she calls on us to bear witness to this reality and speak up for victims of prejudice.
+Now more than ever, it’s especially important to look boldly at the reality of race and gender bias, and to understand how the two can combine to create harm.
+Thus, Kimberlé Crenshaw uses the term “intersectionality” to describe this phenomenon.
+As she says to illustrate, if you’re standing in the path of multiple forms of exclusion, you’re likely to get hit by both.
+During this moving TED talk, she calls on us to bear witness to this reality and speak up for victims of prejudice.